PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 # Congratulations!! :tada: :clap: :champagne:

-If your arrive to this step it probably means that your PlanktoScope V2.6 is fully assembled!!
+If your get to this step it probably means that your PlanktoScope V2.6 is fully assembled!!
 What a journey, thank you very much for your commitment.

-In order to continue and before starting your first images, the last step is the PlanktoScope set up, ready as it can be to start operating and discovering the beauty of your planktons samples!
+In order to continue let's go to [Operation](../../../../operation/index.md).
+This section will help you to set your PlanktoScope ready as it can be to start operating and discovering the beauty of your planktons samples!